-On March 16, Dr. Dayne Buddo (the Academy's first Director) was appointed and also given the responsibility of the Education Department of the Aquarium.
+On March 16, Dr. Dayne Buddo (the Academy's first Director) was appointed and also given the responsibility of the education programs at the aquarium.
 Unfortunately, this was also the day that the Shelter-in-Place was announced to be effective the following day.
 Regardless, this challenge was met with optimism in this new reality that we were facing as an organization.